studyathome-internationally/rehabilitationstechnik/docs/chapter6.md

 [^19]: also sometimes referred to in the literature as QA for “rapidly adapting.”

-The _Pacinian corpuscle_ (PC = _Pacini corpuscles_; also called Pacini corpuscles or lamellar corpuscles), located deeper in the subcutaneous connective tissue, respond to changes in pressure.
+The _Pacinian corpuscle_ (PC = _Pacini corpuscles_; also called lamellar corpuscles), located deeper in the subcutaneous connective tissue, respond to changes in pressure.
 They can grow up to $4\;\sf{mm}$ long and $1\;\sf{mm}$ thick and have a layered structure similar to an onion (<<fig:section-through-a-pacinian-corpuscle>>).
 Some literature references attribute response to accelerations to them.